lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 - Allow the developer to pass their own `calcComplexity` function as a prop.
 Use this if it's provided.
 - Support passing a custom `isValid` function, that receives `password`, `confirmation`, `isMatching` and `complexity` as arguments.

+You can find the completed source code in the [GitHub repository under examples/renderless-password](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code): https://github.com/lmiller1990/design-patterns-for-vuejs-source-code.

 \pagebreak